ransaked1/ProjectileMotionCalculator/README.md

 Known issues:
 - There is no trajectory line when initHeight is non-zero because we can't draw it properly
 - The graphical elements are slightly off on Windows machines but the general layout is kept
+- Input fields with text pass the validation and create unexpected behaviors

 To install the packages needed to run the program type in the terminal: pip3 install -r requirements.txt